-Traditionally, Georgia has been one of the states that pops up in conversation when it comes to the worst places to live for marijuana users.
+Traditionally, Georgia has been one of the states that tends to pop up in conversation when it comes to the worst places to live for marijuana users.
 While there has been some progress over the past few years, the state is still pretty stringent when it comes to all things cannabis.

-However, few people know that Georgia actually has some organized legislation regarding cannabis oil, which is legal under certain circumstances for qualifying individuals.
+However, few people know that Georgia has passed new legislation regarding medical cannabis oil, which is in fact legal under certain circumstances – and for certain qualifying individuals.

 CBD Oil in Georgia: A Brief History

-Along with this, it also authorized universities to research CBD oil to see how it would fair as a treatment for seizure disorders in children.
+Along with this, House Bill 1 also authorized universities to research CBD oil to see how it may fair as a treatment for seizure disorders in children.
 In true Georgia style, however, these new rules came with particular conditions, the key one being that patients could only access cannabis oil that contained no more than 5% THC.

-Also, the legislation interestingly enough does not mention the phrase “CBD oil” at all.
-Rather, it refers to the legal possession and use of “low-THC” cannabis oil, which as we just mentioned is defined as any oil containing “no more than 5% THC, and an amount of CBD that is equal to or greater than the THC content.”
+Also, the legislation interestingly enough did not mention the phrase “CBD oil” at all.
+Rather, it referred to the legal possession and use of “low-THC” cannabis oil, which as we just mentioned, is defined as any oil containing “no more than 5% THC, and an amount of cannabidiol (CBD) that is equal to or greater than the THC content.”

 - ALS (Lou Gehrig’s Disease)

 - Parkinson’s disease

 - Autism spectrum disorder